-We’ve been making cookies like there’s no tomorrow, it’s as if a bunch of Keebler elves took over the place; only we like to think we do a better job – not to mention the fact that our elves are infinitely more cute.
+We've been making cookies like there's no tomorrow, it's as if a bunch of Keebler elves took over the place; only we like to think we do a better job - not to mention the fact that our elves are infinitely cuter.

 I'm no elf but last night I came up with a cookie idea.
 With so many cookies in production around our kitchen, there are scraps of dough and bits and pieces of other ingredients all over the place.

-Cherry Red Nose Holiday Cookies – In case you missed Scott’s beautifully nostalgic post featuring his grandmother’s Cherry Christmas Cookies, this is a good time to to take a look at it.
-With the leftover cherries from that reciepe and the leftover dough of another cookie, our elves and I rolled these out and used a regular coffee mug to cut the shapes.
-The result was a festive-looking and easy to make cookie.
+Cherry Red Nose Holiday Cookies - In case you missed Scott's beautifully nostalgic post featuring his grandmother's Cherry Christmas Cookies, this is a good time to take a look at it.
+With the leftover cherries from that recipe and the leftover dough of another cookie, our elves and I rolled these out and used a regular coffee mug to cut the shapes.
+The result was a festive-looking and easy-to-make-cookie.
 Perfect for elves, moms, dads, and even Santa himself.